-Selected issues that create problems for nursing and society are explored in this course.
+Selected in tusing Selected issues that create problems for nursing and society are explored in this course.
 Using critical thinking skills, emphasis is placed on the analysis of issues to determine the legal and ethical implications of the nurse's choices and actions.
 Hours: 13 lecture.
-Prerequisite: permission of the department head.
-Course fee: \$20.
+Prerequisite: Permission of the department head.
+Course fee: \$10.
 Usually offered in the fall and spring.